I LOVE working with felt! The edges don’t fray, it’s delightfully warm, it takes embroidery beautifully, and it comes in the most luscious colors.

 Why wool felt?

 It’s way more durable that the cheap acrylic stuff you can buy at any craft store!
-I wrote a post about the different here.
+I wrote a post about the difference here.

 How to Mark on Felt?